 If you’re a group of organisers who are responsible for the event then allocate one person to be a mingler.
 Scan the room and look for those who may not be talking and try to engage them.
 This is especially important if one person is monopolising the conversation – it’s your responsibility to make sure everyone has their chance to talk, share, and engage.

 - Asking everyone to change seats.

 - Asking the group to introduce themselves to the person both to their left then to their right.

 - Ask a question to the group and go round collating answers.
 Josh is an expert at asking questions (and does so often in Club Soda team meetings) but it’s important not to make it feel like a clinical, forced exercise.
 Be creative with your questions – ask what people’s superpowers would be, ask about dream travel destinations…the less formal, the better!

 How to market your sober socials

 When it comes to marketing your sober socials, Club Soda is here for it!
-We love to see people getting together in real-life, and we’re here to help promote your events via our website and social media channels.
+We love to see people getting together in real-life, and we’re here to help promote your events via our weekly email and social media channels.

-We can also share your events in our Saturday emails, to help you reach a wider audience.
-If you want to list your events with us, please contact firstname.lastname@example.org and one of the team will get back to you.
+If you want to promote your events with us, please contact firstname.lastname@example.org and one of the team will get back to you.